Thursday, July 7, 2016

 After a completely gluten-free month you can try reintroducing different kinds and amounts of gluten and see how your body reacts.

-There are also some companies selling “gluten-digestive enzymes” for gluten intolerant people, but so far, there’s no proof that they work.
+There are also some companies selling “gluten-digestive enzymes” for gluten intolerant people, but so far, there have been no studies proving that they work.

 You can’t blame people for eating wheat.
 When combined with certain amino acids, whole wheat is a vital and economical source of protein, minerals and vitamins, not to mention that it supplies 20 percent of the total food calories for the world’s population.